dutchand/dutchand/README.md

 - 👯 I’m looking to collaborate on big data and cybersecurity analytics systems.

 - 🤔 I’m looking for help with developing AI models for anomaly and fraud detection.
+In addition, developing neural networks for occupation data.

 - 💬 Ask me about analytics, cybersecurity, software engineering, programming, reverse engineering, or relevant topics.